Oxford Township, Erie County, Ohio

 Oxford Township is one of the nine townships of Erie County, Ohio, United States.
 It is part of the Sandusky, Ohio micropolitan statistical area and the Cleveland-Akron-Canton Combined Statistical Area.
-The 2010 census recorded 1,201 residents, fewer than any other township in Erie County.
-However, the township's population gain of 9.6% since the 2000 census population of 1,096 is the largest increase in entire county.
+The 2020 census recorded 1,140 residents.

 A small section of NASA Glenn Research Center's Plum Brook Station facility is located in Oxford Township.
 Most notably, the Space Power Facility (SPF)---the world's largest thermal vacuum chamber---is located in the northeastern corner of the township.

 Geography

 Located in the southwestern part of Erie County, it borders the following townships: